IrishIRL/docker-wazuh-setup/README.md

 ```

 Screenshots:
+Triggering docker actions from configured Docker view:
 ![Alt text](/screenshots/docker_actions_1.jpg?raw=true "Docker actions view 1")

+Triggering docker actions from log view:
 ![Alt text](/screenshots/docker_actions_2.jpg?raw=true "Docker actions view 2")

+SQL Injection Attemp and (the last event) successful SQL Injection events:
 ![Alt text](/screenshots/sql_injection_attempt_1.jpg?raw=true "SQL Injection Attempt and Initial Access success event")

+Successfull SQL Injection from DVWA (view from DVWA window itself):
 ![Alt text](/screenshots/sql_injection_via_dvwa_1.jpg?raw=true "Successfull SQL Injection Attempt via DVWA from browser")

-There are different attack vectors that are available:
+View of different attack vectors that are available by default:
 ![Alt text](/screenshots/other_attack_vecotrs_example.jpg?raw=true "Example of other Attack vecotrs available")

 ### Configuring vulnerability monitoring
 Currently, Wazuh intergration with docker does not provide any out-of-the-box solutions for vulnerability monitoring (in case we do not install wazuh agent to the docker itself).
 Therefore, I have investigated different options that are available online.
-From the initial investigation, I have identified three main options to do so:
+The three most commonly discussed are:
 * Clair
 * Anchore
 * Trivy

 These tools have different type of functionality that they propose.
-For the sake of homework, I have chosen Trivy.
+Trivy seems to be the most suiting the need of vulnerablity scanning.
 This tool should find and identify vulnerabilities, misconfigurations, secrets, SBOM in containers.
 * More about Trivy: https://github.com/aquasecurity/trivy

-I have decided to install Trivy on the client machine that is running vulnerable DVWA docker container.
+First, I have installated Trivy on the client machine that is running docker containers:
-Installation:
 ```
 wget https://github.com/aquasecurity/trivy/releases/download/v0.18.3/trivy_0.18.3_Linux-64bit.deb
 sudo dpkg -i trivy_0.18.3_Linux-64bit.deb